henryunisg/voice_analysis/README.md

-# Voice Source Analysis Project
+# Voice Analysis Entrepreneurial Pitches

 This project is focused on analyzing vocal data of entrepreneurial pitches.
 The analysis includes a main analysis, as well as specific analyses for both male and female voice data.
 Additionally, it includes a robustness analysis.